mmphego/katgui/README.md

 To use gulp to host the project do:
 >gulp webserver

+To build the production version do:
+>gulp build

+Which will minify and concat to the dist/ folder.

 This hosts the project on http://localhost:8000, open in a Chrome browser